 It was recognised by the client team that the site will always required some public funding to be sustained.
-However the more commercial approach adopted to the commercial approach adopted by this mosterplan which will draw a significantly increased number of visitors, will ensure that WHERE PASSENGES RAIL BEGAN AND WHERE THE STORY IS TOLD 61
+However the more commercial approach adopted both or source for which well by this masterplan which will draw a significantly increased number of visitors, will ensure that even with an allocation for future development and refurbishments the site will cost less to run that it does currently.